-When following a route, Karoo 2 displays hill climb information in a similar way to Garmin Edge units.
-It’s a neat feature to help you pace your efforts over multiple hills with some great visual cues that easily beat anything currently offered by Wahoo.
+When following a route, Karoo 2 displays hill climb information in a similar way to ClimbPro on Garmin Edge units.
+It’s a neat feature to help you pace your efforts over multiple hills with some great visual cues that beat what is currently offered by Wahoo.

 In a Nutshell – Hammerhead Karoo 2 Review

 In one sense, Hammerhead’s open platform approach is like Wahoo’s and links to 3rd party analysis tools, complex route creation tools and social sites.
 Unlike Wahoo, Hammerhead’s approach is to keep all the device management on the Karoo.
 That choice has its pros and cons and there is no right or wrong answer for everyone.

 However, Hammerhead has a few extremely powerful ways to address the shortcomings that inevitably exist on a small company’s platform.
 The Karoo 2 is a smartphone and so if you want more analysis, more complex route creation/following or more from structured workouts then, for example, you can load the Strava, RwGPS and Xert apps onto the Karoo.
 No one else can do that and Garmin and Wahoo NEVER will be able to do that.
 Android compatibility is the sole reason why Hammerhead might take over the cycling world…or not!